thomaskolasa/catskillcoders/README.md

 Catskill Coders is looking for coders just starting out their journeys.
 While it’s perfectly fine to have some experience, we will assume no background at all.

 ## First Meeting
-Our first meeting will be remote at 10AM on Saturday, May 2nd.
+Our first meeting will be remote from 10-11:30AM on Saturday, May 2nd.
 If you are interested in joining, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSeo-j698pEHPJWOYy-80oK899B6n4g2eb7pbKBfk__oOEYKrg/viewform).
 All you need is a phone or computer, internet, and grit!

 ### Contact
 Please reach out to catskillcoders@gmail.com with any questions.